jboalml/latex/README.md

 ## License
 This repository is licensed under the [GNU General Public License v2.0](LICENSE.txt).

-The Comillas logo is property of [Comillas Pontifical University](http://comillas.edu/).
+Logos are property of [Comillas Pontifical University](https://www.comillas.edu/).
 All rights reserved.